 Personalized Medicine and Genomics

-The push towards personalized medicine continues to grow.
-With advancements in genomics, treatments can be tailored based on an individual’s genetic makeup.
-This means therapies may be more effective and have fewer side effects.
+The push towards personalized medicine continues to grow, driven by advancements in genomics.
+Treatments can be tailored based on an individual’s genetic makeup, improving their effectiveness.

 Wearable Technology